JamesSaxon/jamessaxon.github.io/index.md

   the dynamics of human mobility across neighborhoods, access to resources like healthcare, parks, and performant Internet, and statistical inference from convenience samples.
-Along the way, I worked on firmware development and learned practical computer vision, and taught statistics to graduate students in public policy.
+Along the way,
+  I worked on firmware development, learned practical computer vision, and taught statistics to graduate students in public policy.

 I have two sons, and sometimes aspire to make light-based [art](art).